AdobeDocs/marketo.en/help/sky/pause-people-in-an-engagement-program.md

    ![Image Two](/help/sky/assets/engagement-programs/pause-people-in-an-engagement-program/pause-people-in-an-engagement-program-2.png)

-1. Select **Paused** as the New Value to stop the person from receiving content.
+1. Select [!UICONTROL **Paused**] as the New Value to stop the person from receiving content.

    ![Image Three](/help/sky/assets/engagement-programs/pause-people-in-an-engagement-program/pause-people-in-an-engagement-program-3.png)

-You can set the person back to **Normal** if you want them to begin receiving content again.
+You can set the person back to [!UICONTROL **Normal**] if you want them to begin receiving content again.
 They will resume where they left off.

 >[!NOTE]
 >